Knitted square in blue cotton yarn showcasing the cat knitting pattern for baby blankets and dishcloths, featured image

 blue knitted cat blanket block with textured purl stitch silhouette on a knit background.

-🐾 2026 Update: This classic Cat block is the perfect companion for our new Into the Woodlands MKAL!
+This classic Cat block is the perfect companion for our new Into the Woodlands MKAL!
 While they were released in different years, they share the same 8.5″ dimensions and simple knit-purl style.
-Pair the Cat with the [Bear Pattern] for a truly wild blanket!
+Pair the Cat with the Bear Pattern for a truly wild blanket!

 Project DetailRequirement